hamuelbones/e-e-paper/docs/user_guide.md

 otherwise used to verify the signature provided in those HTTP requests.

 The corresponding private key is saved onboard the device.

-# Application configuration

-## Display / Layout

-The `config.toml` file contains the complete description of what to

 ### Included fonts